ckeditor/ckeditor5/docs/builds/guides/frameworks/css.md

 We noticed that [Bootstrap](https://getbootstrap.com) modals cover the UI of the editor and break the input fields.
 Knowing that you will need to take the following steps to get CKEditor 5 working in the Bootstrap environment:

-* configure the `z-index` of CKEditor 5 floating balloons so they are displayed over the Bootstrap overlay,
+* configure the `z-index` of the floating editor UI (e.g. balloons) so it is displayed over the Bootstrap overlay,
 * configure Bootstrap so it stops "stealing" the focus from the rich text editor input fields.

 To address the first issue, add the following styles to your application: